TymeFly/BEEP/README.md

 (https://github.com/beneater/eeprom-programmer)

-While Ben's original design is a wonderful way to learn how to build a simple EEPROM programmer, there is a limitation in what it can do; the Arduino Nano has to be clever enough to work out what to program the EEPROM with.
+While Ben's original design is a wonderful way to learn how to build a simple EEPROM programmer, there is a limitation in what it can do; the Arduino Nano application has to be clever enough to work out what to program the EEPROM with.
 This left me with two problems

 1. Every time I wanted to write a different EEPROM I’d have to write and download a new Arduino application.